-Note: T: Treatment; BA: Benzyl adenine; GA3: Gibberellic acid; CCC: Cycocel; PPM: Parts Per Million
+Note: T: Treatment; BA: Benzyl adenine; GA3: Gibberellic acid; CCC: Cycocel; ppm: Parts Per Million

-A 1000 ppm stock solution for each of BA, GA₃, and CCC was prepared by dissolving 500 mg of each substance in its designated solvent: BA in a small volume of 0.1N NaOH, GA₃ in ethyl alcohol, and CCC in distilled water, with each solution brought to a final volume of 500 ml using distilled water.
-To prepare solutions of 100, 200, 300, 400, and 500 ppm, respective volumes of 10, 20, 30, 40, and 50 ml from each stock solution were diluted to 100 ml with distilled water.
+A 1000 ppm stock solution for each of BA, GA₃, and CCC was prepared by dissolving 500 mg of each substance in its designated solvent: BA in a small volume of 0.1N NaOH, GA₃ in ethyl alcohol, and CCC in distilled water, with each solution was brought to a final volume of 500 ml using distilled water.
+To prepare solutions of 100, 200, 300, 400, and 500 ppm, respective volumes of 10, 20, 30, 40, and 50 ml from each stock solution were diluted to 100 mL with distilled water.
 Prior to application, the pH of each spray solution was adjusted to a range of 5.7–5.8 using 0.1N HCl or NaOH.

 First spray was done one month after planting, followed by subsequent sprays at 15-days interval.
-For recording various growing and flowering parameters, five plants in each treatment were selected at random.
+For recording various growth and flowering parameters, five plants in each treatment were selected at random.
 Various growth and flowering parameters like plant height (cm), number of leaves per plant, number of suckers per plant, plant spread (cm), leaf length and width (cm), number of flowers per plant, spadix length (cm), spadix breadth (cm), spathe length (cm), spathe breadth (cm), spathe colour were recorded.

 The experiment was laid out with complete randomized design and ANOVA was calculated using the observations recorded on different growth and floral parameters, following this design, at 5% level of significance.
 The statistical method described by Gomez and Gomez (1984) was used to evaluate the recorded data.